Library Tax Levy Ballot Proposition

 The proposed tax levy would:

-- Fund the public portion of the new library project through long-term financing (a bond)
+• Fund the remainder of the new library building project costs through long-term financing (a bond)

 How the Tax Levy Affects Individual Households